Low-code platform guide

 - Ease of use.
 For non-developers, it can be hard to understand coding language.
 With low–code tools, you don’t have to learn programming language, frameworks, use cases, and workarounds to complete projects.
 The development process is reduced to simple drag-and-drop movements and its logic by simply checking a few boxes.

 - Less maintenance.
-Because low-code application development uses standardised components, there are fewer bugs, integration issues, and complications when building apps or processes.
+Because low-code application development uses standardized components, there are fewer bugs, integration issues, and complications when building apps or processes.
 Since you spend less time maintaining your platform, your team has more time to develop more products.

 - Aligning solutions with overall business goals.
-By aligning technology with your organisational goals, you can use citizen and professional developers to fill in the gaps and work seamlessly together—through staff shortages, increases of work, and the development of low-complexity automated process flows.
+By aligning technology with your organizational goals, you can use citizen and professional developers to fill in the gaps and work seamlessly together—through staff shortages, increases of work, and the development of low-complexity automated process flows.

-- Reducing organisational costs.
+- Reducing organizational costs.
 Many small business owners can take advantage of the fact that they wouldn’t need a developer or team to build their website or mobile app.
 Low-code app development offers a way to make digital solutions without the costly IT overhead, which also means reduced third-party costs.

 - Better governance.
-By modelling consistency within the environment, IT teams and development operations experts can maintain all applications created with complete governance capabilities and compliance.
+By modeling consistency within the environment, IT teams and development operations experts can maintain all applications created with complete governance capabilities and compliance.
 This includes updates, security vulnerabilities, performance analysis, compliance checks, and data.

 Building applications with low-code tools

-Many industries can utilise and benefit from low-code development: healthcare, education, eCommerce, retail, and finance, to name a few.
+Many industries can utilize and benefit from low-code development: healthcare, education, eCommerce, retail, and finance, to name a few.
 But low-code app development isn’t a catch-all tool for every process—business leaders need to know when they’re helpful or a hindrance.
 Low-code platforms work best for apps, workflows, or processes using simple functionality, high-use applications, and internal applications.
 Some use case examples include: